What Are Split Ends? 25 Ways To Repair And Prevent Them

 Avoid using permanent hair dyes on chemically treated hair, as the combination can cause extensive damage and breakage (2).

-What adds to the damage is not taking care of your hair externally by using natural hair repair conditioners.
+You might not have to chop off your hair ends if your split ends are mild.
+Remember that what adds to the damage is not taking care of your hair externally by using natural hair repair conditioners.
 But don’t worry, you’ve still got time to repair your hair.
-Here are 25 ways to get rid of split ends.
+Head over to the next section to learn how you can fix split ends without cutting your hair by using nourishing treatments and oils.

 25 Ways To Repair And Prevent Split Ends